argilla-io/biome-text/docs/docs/documentation/user-guides/2-configuration.md

 train_ds = Dataset.from_dict({"text": ["test text"], "label": ["test_label"]})

 vocab_config = VocabularyConfiguration(
-    datasets=[train_ds],
     pretrained_files={"word": "path/to/pretrained_words.txt"},
     only_include_pretrained_words=True,
 )
 ```
 In this example we limit the vocabulary to words that are listed in a file with pretrained word vectors.

-A `VocabularyConfiguration` must always include a list of `Dataset`s from which the vocabulary is created.
-By default, this list only includes the training data provided to the `Pipeline.train()` method.

 The `pretrained_files` parameter is a mapping in form of a dictionary, in which the key indicates the namespace of the feature for which the pretrained file is valid.
 This parameter enables a few other parameters, such as the `only_include_pretrained_words` that allows you to only include words in the vocabulary that are present in your data **and** in the pretrained files.